 This middle grade adventure novel is complete at 65,000 words and Collamore is currently looking for representation.

-Set in the Arkansas Delta in the aftermath of the Elaine Massacre of 1919, White Spots is a story of a girl who navigates rivers and swamps instead of her own heart and discovers along the way they are inextricably linked.
+Set in the Arkansas Delta in the aftermath of the Elaine Massacre of 1919, White Spots is a story of a girl who navigates rivers and bayous instead of her own heart and along the way discovers they are inextricably linked.
 An owl, a baker, a Shakespeare-loving donkey, a misunderstood fugitive, and a ghost transform her grief into a map she must use to find her true home.

 If you are a literary agent interested in my work, please contact me via the message box to the left.

-* All artwork is original COPYRIGHT © 2025 Kelly Collamore
+* All artwork is original COPYRIGHT © 2026 Kelly Collamore

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.